couchbase-examples/couchbase-tutorials/tutorial/markdown/python/bedrock-serverless-pdf-chat/bedrock-serverless-pdf-chat.md

 #### 1. Ask Question

 User asks the question.
 The question is sent to the Chat API gateway endpoint.
-This proxy's the data to Chat Lambda which handles all the other interactions.
+This proxies the data to Chat Lambda which handles all the other interactions.

 #### 2. Get Embeddings for Question

-Here again Langchain is used.
+Here again LangChain is used.
 Bedrock Service is used to fetch embeddings for the question.

 #### 3. Similarity Search